-Waste and Recycling Collections in Northern Ireland during the COVID-19 crisis
+Recycling and Waste Collections in Northern Ireland during the COVID-19 pandemic

-Local authorities across Northern Ireland are working hard to provide the best possible service during the COVID-19 crisis.
-Waste and recycling crews are designated key workers, and they are doing a fantastic job.
+Local authorities across Northern Ireland are continuing to work hard to provide the best possible service during the ongoing COVID-19 pandemic.
+Recycling and waste crews are designated key workers, and they are doing a fantastic job.

-As most of us are now staying at home, more household waste will put pressure on recycling and waste services.
+As many of us are staying at home, more household waste will put pressure on recycling and waste services.

 The situation is challenging and can change quickly.
 It's up to us all to help.

 - Continuing to wash our hands regularly, maintaining good hygiene when handling our recycling and waste and keeping our distance when collection workers are doing their collections where we live.